 He couldn’t rule out the Mystiks guild, but it was nearing a turn, and there has been no movements from what his agents outside of Ferrent have reported.

 “I am the echoes of those who had been slain by the metal of injustice.
 I am the shadows of men long silenced and hidden from the light.
 I am he who rides the black winds of carnage.
-I am death himself.”
+I am death.”
 Zavon repeated the lines before the threat on his life.

-He has no idea what to make of it.
+He had no idea what to make of it.
 A man proclaiming to be death… it was laughable.
 Yet, the words struck him into a cold chill when he first heard it.
 Then there was also the threat that he would eventually meet this man face to face.
 He could not just plainly dismiss such intimidations.
 The man even knew about the deeds of their organization from what he can tell of the riddle.

 Zavon got up and barged out of his room.
-It was time to assess their combat strength and prepare for the worst case scenarios as his master had warned.
+It was time to assess their combat strength and prepare for the worst-case scenarios as his master had warned.
 At least in this command, he would follow it without criticism.

 Deep within the earth, buried under countless layers of soil and sediment beneath a great lake, something stirred.

 Its master was calling, but it had been too weak to respond.
 Having slumbered peacefully for eons, its vast strength had already left it.